canalplus/rx-player/doc/api/Miscellaneous/DASH_WASM_Parser.md

 RxPlayer.addFeatures([DASH_WASM]);
 ```

-Once both this step an the `initialize` method (on the `DASH_WASM` object) is called, the
+Once both this step and the `initialize` method (on the `DASH_WASM` object) are called,
-RxPlayer will try to use the WebAssembly DASH_WASM parser by default when encountering
+the RxPlayer will try to use the WebAssembly DASH_WASM parser by default when encountering
 DASH contents.